BorysDudnyk/Parallel-and-distributed-computing/README.md

-Multithreading and Asynchronous Programming Examples This repository contains examples of asynchronous and multithreaded programming in various languages such as JavaScript, Dart, and C (using OpenMP and PThreads).
-These examples demonstrate different approaches to parallel and concurrent execution to improve program performance and efficiency.
+Multithreading and Asynchronous Programming Examples Welcome to this repository showcasing examples of asynchronous and multithreaded programming in various languages such as JavaScript, Dart, and C (using OpenMP and PThreads).
+Explore different approaches to parallel and concurrent execution to improve program performance and efficiency.

+Contents
 1. Asynchronous Programming in JavaScript
+2. Asynchronous Programming in Dart
+3. Parallel Programming in Dart
+4. OpenMP Basics
+5. OpenMP Loops
+6. PThreads Basics
+7. PThreads Synchronization
+1. Asynchronous Programming in JavaScript
-Description: Demonstrates how to use JavaScript's Promises for asynchronous programming.
+This example demonstrates how to use JavaScript's Promises for asynchronous programming.
 It includes an example that uses a delay function to pause the execution for a specified duration before performing an action.

+Usage
+Ensure you have Node.js installed.
+Execute the script using node script.js.
 2. Asynchronous Programming in Dart
-Description: Shows how to implement asynchronous programming in Dart using the async and await keywords.
+This example showcases how to implement asynchronous programming in Dart using the async and await keywords.
 The example includes fetching data from an API and handling potential errors using try-catch blocks.

+Usage
+Install the Dart SDK if not already installed.
+Run Dart scripts using the command: dart script.dart.
 3. Parallel Programming in Dart
-Description: Demonstrates parallel execution in Dart, including fetching data from an API, calculating Fibonacci numbers, and using the Future class for asynchronous operations.
+This example demonstrates parallel execution in Dart, including fetching data from an API, calculating Fibonacci numbers, and using the Future class for asynchronous operations.

+Usage
+Install the Dart SDK if not already installed.
+Run Dart scripts using the command: dart script.dart.
-4. Basic Information about the OpenMP Interface
+4. OpenMP Basics
-Description: Provides an introduction to OpenMP, a C/C++ interface for parallel programming.
+This example provides an introduction to OpenMP, a C/C++ interface for parallel programming.
 The example shows how to set the number of threads and use parallel directives.

+Usage
+Install a C compiler that supports OpenMP (e.g., GCC).
+Compile the code using the following command: gcc -fopenmp code.c -o code.
+Execute the compiled binary: ./code.
-5. Working with OpenMP Loops
+5. OpenMP Loops
-Description: Demonstrates how to use OpenMP to parallelize loop iterations and perform calculations on arrays.
+This example demonstrates how to use OpenMP to parallelize loop iterations and perform calculations on arrays.
 It also includes the use of reduction clauses to calculate the product of array elements.

+Usage
+Install a C compiler that supports OpenMP (e.g., GCC).
+Compile the code using the following command: gcc -fopenmp code.c -o code.
+Execute the compiled binary: ./code.
-6. PThreads - POSIX Standard Implementation of Threads
+6. PThreads Basics
-Description: Shows how to create and manage threads using the PThreads library in C. The example includes printing either a first name or last name based on thread ID.
+This example shows how to create and manage threads using the PThreads library in C. The example includes printing either a first name or last name based on thread ID.

+Usage
+Ensure you have a C compiler that supports POSIX threads (e.g., GCC).
+Compile the code using the following command: gcc code.c -o code -lpthread.
+Execute the compiled binary: ./code.
-7. Synchronization of PThreads Threads
+7. PThreads Synchronization
-Description: Demonstrates how to synchronize threads using PThreads mutexes to avoid data races.
+This example demonstrates how to synchronize threads using PThreads mutexes to avoid data races.
 The example involves computing values in arrays and calculating a product with synchronized access.

-Installation and Usage
+Usage
-JavaScript: Ensure you have Node.js installed.
-Execute the script directly using node script.js.

-Dart: Install the Dart SDK if not already installed.
-Run Dart scripts using the dart command.

-C with OpenMP: Install a C compiler that supports OpenMP, such as GCC.
-Compile the code using gcc -fopenmp code.c -o code and execute the compiled binary.

-C with PThreads: Ensure you have a C compiler that supports POSIX threads, such as GCC.
-Compile the code using gcc code.c -o code -lpthread and execute the compiled binary.
+Ensure you have a C compiler that supports POSIX threads (e.g., GCC).

-Additional Notes
+Compile the code using the following command: gcc code.c -o code -lpthread.
+Execute the compiled binary: ./code.
+Conclusion
 Experiment with modifying the provided examples to suit your specific use case and further explore parallel and asynchronous programming concepts.
 Refer to official documentation for each language and library for more detailed usage instructions and advanced features.

 Happy coding and exploring the world of asynchronous and multithreaded programming!